Seth A. Taft

 Contact

-The best method for contacting me is my work email, sataft@limestone.edu.
+The best method for contacting me is email: taftsa@gmail.com.

 I'm not very active on social media, but you can find me on Facebook.